cpgf/cpgf/readme.txt

 Version:
-	1.5.5
+	1.5.6

 Libraries:
 	cpgf reflection -- a library to add reflection feature to C++.

 	cpgf serialization -- a library to save C++ data and objects to	persistent storage and then load back.
 		It's based on the reflection library.

-	cpgf script binding -- a script binding engine to bind Lua (5.2 and 5.1), Google V8 Javascript, and Python (2.7.3) to C++.
+	cpgf script binding -- a script binding engine to bind Lua (5.2 and 5.1), Google V8 JavaScript, Python (2.7.3), and Mozilla SpiderMonkey JavaScript to C++.
 		It's based on the reflection library.

 	cpgf callback -- a callback library to implement signal/slot or callback in C++.